avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

     e.
 If we would use two intersecting circles, say one white and blue, we could use different instrument combinations to represent the colors, and/or we could use the keyboard or click on the stylus to query which circle we are touching, where the application will provide a text-to-speech response.

 4. Images need to be prepared offline.
 But in the case of maps, most of which are already designed using _XML_ variants, it is possible to programmatically automate their preparation.

+5. I applied for and was awarded a large _matching_ grant from the EU in the field of accessibility for the blind in order to productize my work, where the funds would be administered by the office of Israel's _Chief Scientist_.
+Unfortunately my employer was having a history of financial problems, so they decided to liquidate.

 </details>
 $endif